Nexis-Network/homepage/content/release-notes/2023-02-21-storage-and-compute.md

   ```

 - Pageserver: Corrected the storage size metrics calculation to ensure that only active branches are counted.
 - Proxy: Enabled `OpenTelemetry` tracing to capture all incoming requests.
-This change enables Exzo Network to perform an end-to-end trace when a new
+This change enables Nexis Network to perform an end-to-end trace when a new
 connection is established.